Chan Chan Day Trip & Artisanal Fishing in Huanchaco - Photo 1

 Chan Chan Day Trip & Artisanal Fishing in Huanchaco

-At 8 am, we'll pick you up from your hotel in Trujillo for our day trip to Chan Chan and Huanchaco, located in northeast Peru.
+At 8 am, we'll pick you up from your hotel in Trujillo and set off for a day trip to Chan Chan and Huanchaco, located in northeast Peru.

-We'll first head to Huanchaco, about 30 minutes from Trujillo.
-Here, we will visit the beach to observe fishermen using caballito de totora reed boats, a tradition still practiced today.
-You will have the opportunity to try this fishing technique.
+We'll head to Huanchaco, just 30 minutes from Trujillo.
+First, we'll visit the beach to observe fishermen using caballito de totora reed watercraft.
+You will have the opportunity to try this traditional fishing technique.

-Next, we will visit the huachaques or totora reed farms to learn about this aquatic plant's uses.
-Then, we will go to the Church of the Virgen del Socorro, which offers a view of Huanchaco Bay.
+Next, we'll visit huachaques, totora reed farms, to learn about the uses and benefits of this aquatic South American plant.
+We'll then head to the Church of the Virgen del Socorro to enjoy views of Huanchaco Bay.

-After lunch, we will explore the Chan Chan citadel, the largest mud city in the world.
-We will visit the pre-Columbian ruins of the Nik Ann Palace, view its reliefs depicting birds and fish, and learn about the city’s secret passages used during invasions.
+After lunch, we'll visit the Chan Chan citadel, the largest mud city in the world and the biggest adobe city in the Americas.
+We’ll explore the pre-Columbian ruins of the Nik Ann Palace and its reliefs depicting birds and fish, and learn about the secret passages used for escape during Inca attacks.

 Included